grafana/k6-chaos/README.md

       Parameters
         client: k8s client from xk6-kubernetes
+        namespace: namespace to inject chaos into

-`killNamespace`: kill a namespace
+`killNamespace`: kill the namespace

-`killRandomJob`: kill a job randomly in a namespace
+`killRandomJob`: kill a job randomly in the namespace

-`killRandomPod`: kill a job randomly in a namespace
+`killRandomPod`: kill a job randomly in the namespace

 ### Example

 ```javascript
 import { Kubernetes } from 'k6/x/kubernetes';